gman999/doc/openbsd/soekris-4801-openbsd.md

 Needs:

-* bootable media with OpenBSD/i386 stable version on a [USB stick](http://www.openbsd.org/faq/faq4.html#Flash).
-Using snapshots is not ideal in this scenario, as we're looking for a low-maintenance system.
+* bootable media with OpenBSD/i386 [stable](http://www.openbsd.org/faq/faq5.html#Flavors) on a [USB stick](http://www.openbsd.org/faq/faq4.html#Flash).
+Using current (snapshots) is not ideal in this scenario, as we're looking for a low-maintenance system.

 * compact flash (CF) card with adapter